TRaSH-Guides/Guides/docs/Downloaders/qBittorrent/Tips/How-to-run-the-unRaid-mover-for-qBittorrent.md

 #### Copy the script to your preferred location

-Place the script you just edited somewhere easy to access/remember.
+Place the qBit-Mover script somewhere easy to access/remember.

 Suggestions: